stuartpittaway/diyBMSv4ESP32/README.md

 # diyBMS v4

-Version 4 of the diyBMS
+Version 4 of the diyBMS.
 Do it yourself battery management system for Lithium ion battery packs/cells

 If you are looking for version 3 of this project take a look here https://github.com/stuartpittaway/diyBMS

+<strong>USING THIS CODE HAS CHANGED - PLEASE SEE How To Use The Code / Compile Code INSTRUCTIONS BELOW</strong>

 # TRAVIS-CI
 [![Build Status](https://travis-ci.org/stuartpittaway/diyBMSv4Code.svg?branch=master)](https://travis-ci.org/stuartpittaway/diyBMSv4Code)